lancenacabuan/Shaliah/README.md

 Sabellian implications they feared in *homoousios*).
 Athanasius of Alexandria emerged as the staunch defender of Nicene theology, enduring multiple exiles.
-He insisted that if Christ were not truly God, he could not bestow immortality or unite us to God–in Athanasius's soteriological axiom, **"that which Christ has not assumed (or is not), He has not healed"**.
+He insisted that if Christ were not truly God, he could not bestow immortality or unite us to God – in Athanasius's soteriological axiom, **"that which Christ has not assumed (or is not), He has not healed"**.
 For salvation to work (to deify humans, in Eastern parlance), the Savior must be divine.
 Athanasius's writings, especially